Net metering in Indiana

 • Solarize Indiana

 In January 2022, the Indiana Court of Appeals sided with SUN and our allies in an important ruling.
-While the lower EDG rate is unchanged, it preserved the traditional monthly netting period for measuring solar credits.
-If this ruling stands, it would restore fairness to the method for crediting solar owners.
-The Indiana Supreme Court is currently considering the case.
+While the lower EDG rate is unchanged, the Court preserved the traditional monthly netting period for measuring solar credits.
+CenterPoint appealed this ruling to the Indiana Supreme Court.
+In early 2023, the Indiana Supreme Court ruled in favor of CenterPoint, and soon thereafter the appeals against similar EDG programs for other Indiana utilities were dismissed.

 Net metering resources in Indiana